yodertv/Reminders/README.md

 - Add a print feature.

 ## History

+### Working Version (09.17.20)
+- Upgraded mongod and shell to 4.4.0.
+Tested on localhost.

 ### Version 0.6.3 (02.15.2020)
 - Upgraded now cli, nodejs locally, force version 1 of zeit, removed nodejs engine version to use default.